 - Collaborate with professionals.
-These 7th graders collaborated with the National Museum in Canada via Skype.
+Some 7th graders collaborated with the National Museum in Canada via Skype.

 - Make changes.
 When a book was not allowed to be taught in one school, students connected with the author of the book and collaborated on how to approach the school board with their case.

 - Inclusion.
 Students who may have to be out of the classroom due to special needs or illness can be connected to the class remotely and stay a part of the community.

 These tools for Twitter and Facebook will provide students even more ways to use social media at school.

 - TweetDeck.
 Students can use this tool to help organize their Twitter feeds.
 It also provides an excellent way to tweet from their iPhones.